 Technological change is often (but not always) the core enabler in creating disruptions.
-The analogy is that technology is a weapon that allows asymmetric combat but the combatant is the disruptor, not the weapon.
+The analogy is that technology is a weapon that allows asymmetric combat but the combatant is the disruptor, not the weapon1.

 Q9: It sounds like the trick to spotting disruption is in perceiving when the fight becomes “unfair” and an outsider advantage is gained.
 Does the theory make this easy?

 It makes it possible but not easy.
 Understanding when a basis of competition changes and where competition is shifting is still very difficult.
 It is notoriously difficult to sense when it’s happening to you because you are working toward a strategy with assumptions that have been tested and proven to be correct.
 In other words, you, your colleagues, your competitors and everyone you’ve ever met knows the rules of the fight.
 Insider status makes you an expert, your knowledge is far beyond a lay person’s and you have a track record of winning.
 Hubris and pride makes it difficult to accept a challenge from an ignorant outsider.

 Furthermore, an outside analyst who is not suffering from these psychological weaknesses may not have the means to measure change because they don’t have access to market metrics.
 So you can’t typically hire a consultant to help you spot it.
 This is where the theory helps.
 If you are a practitioner then you can use the theory as a lens to see the patterns in the operating data.